MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 Demand is available through the Build Plan entity, which holds the materials requirement planning for the item during the period.

 ![A screenshot of the supply coverage KPI report.](media/supply-and-demand-supply-coverage-overview.png)

-Options at the top of the supplier coverage visualization let you apply the following additional filters: **Goods receipt date**, **Time grain**, **Facility**, and **Item**.
-The filters enable search and multiselection capabilities.
-For example, by selecting the **Item** filter and using the search field on the drop-down menu, you can search the items.
-You can then use the checkboxes to select multiple items in the search results, as shown in the following illustration.

-The filters on the page let you slice and dice the **Supply coverage** metric in different ways.
-The changes affect the supply coverage visualization, and also the inventory projection and the **Open orders** report at the bottom of the page.

 #### Open orders